 North Iowa Community School District

 Partnering with a primary local partner, NGT (Next Generation Technology), North Iowa CSD plans to develop Next Generation Kits (NGK’s), providing hands-on student-led learning opportunities that challenge and engage students while aligning to NGSS and other CORE standards, to be used in their Solution Center.
 NGK’s will foster creativity, innovation and problem solving skills.
 Initial kit topics will include build a PC, Drones, Networking, Web Development, Robot Vacuums, Smart Homes, Security Cameras, 3D Printing, Astronomy and App Design.
-STEM BEST® funds will support purchase of materials for the kits, and staff coordination of NGK alignment to academic standards.
+STEM BEST® Program funds will support purchase of materials for the kits, and staff coordination of NGK alignment to academic standards.